faith7/Projects/Project1_Log Analysis/README.md

 ### What are we reporting?
      1. What are the most popular three articles of all time?
-     2. Who are the most poular article authors of all time?
+     2. Who are the most popular article authors of all time?
      3. On which days did more than 1% of requests lead to errors?

+### Reporting result
+    (reporting_result.png)

 # Program Environment Requirements
   - [Python3](https://www.python.org/downloads/)